 I wonder if Taiicho Ohno might say to us today:

-Don’t look with you algorithms, look with your eyes.
+Don’t only look with your algorithms, look with your eyes.

-Don’t think with your AI, think with your head.
+Don’t only think with your AI, think with your head.

-We need to re-imagine what Gemba walks look so we can better observe the information factory floor.
+We need to re-imagine what Gemba walks looks like so we can better observe the information factory floor.

 Perhaps, walking the physical Gemba will be replaced by walking digital threads that provide transparency and explainability so we can better understand and interpret what is really going on.